SunriseCommunity/Sunrise/.github/README.md

    certutil -addstore -f "ROOT" sunrise.local.crt
    ```

+6. Move the generated `sunrise.pfx` file to the `Sunrise` directory.

-6. Run the server and navigate to `https://api.sunrise.local/docs` to check if the server is running.
+7. Run the server and navigate to `https://api.sunrise.local/docs` to check if the server is running.

 ## Dependencies 📦